Nintendo 64 Architecture

 The type of RAM fitted in the board is called Rambus DRAM (RDRAM) [4], this was just another design that competed against SDRAM to become the next standard.
 RDRAM is connected in serial (where transfers are done one bit at a time) while SDRAM uses a parallel connection (transfers multiple bits at a time).

-RDRAM latency is directly proportional to the number of banks installed [5] so in this case, with the amount of RAM this system has, the resulting latency is significant (a post on beyond3d’s forum states it’s around 640 ns [6]).
-Though this is compensated with a high clock speed of 250 MHz (~2.6 times faster than the CPU) applied on the memory banks.
-Nintendo claims RDRAM can provide high-speed data transfer of 500 MB/sec to read or write consecutive data.
+RDRAM latency is directly proportional to the number of banks installed [5] so in this case, with the amount of RAM this system has, the resulting latency is significant (it’s been reported to lie around the 640 ns [6]).
+This is compensated with a high clock speed of 250 MHz (~2.6 times faster than the CPU) applied on the memory banks.
+Nintendo claimed RDRAM can provide high-speed data transfer of 500 MB/sec to read or write consecutive data.

-Furthermore, there’s another discussion on beyond3d’s forums that claim that Nintendo chose NEC’s uPD488170L memory banks for their motherboard [7].
+Furthermore, Nintendo chose NEC’s uPD488170L memory banks for their motherboard [7].
 These chips implement a technology called ‘Rambus Signaling Logic’, which doubles the transfer rate [8].
-This may explain why some sources state the ‘effective’ rate is 500 MHz.
+This may explain why some sources state the ‘effective’ rate of memory is 500 MHz.

-Finally, the amount of available RAM on this console can be expanded by installing the Expansion Pak accessory: A fancy-looking small box that includes 4.5 MB.
 Curiously enough, the RAM bus must be terminated, so the console always shipped with a terminator (called Jumper Pak) fitted in the place of the Expansion Pak.
-Now, you may ask, what would happen if you switch on the console without any Pak installed?
+Now, you may ask, what would happen if you switched on the console without any Pak installed?
 Literally nothing, you get a blank screen!

 Memory management